What is sustainable fashion?

 + You prevent animals from dying or suffering for your clothes.

-– Some brands will use plastic or other non biodegradable fibers as a replacement to animal based products.
+– Some brands will use plastic or other non-biodegradable fibers as a replacement to animal-based products.
 Unfortunately, these materials often end up in landfills after a short amount of time.
 This directly contributes to eco-pollution.

 NOTE: Look for innovative materials like pinatex, lenzing tencil, cork, seacell, mycoworks (mushroom skin) and brands that use recycled materials.
+Innovative vegan materials are really good way to be more sustainable in the field of fashion.

 - LOCAL PRODUCTION